Kevinpyx/hand-motion-and-gesture/README.md

 happen.
 Finally, the MyroC library will need to be installed (from the link provided above) with a Scribbler 2 Robot as we used this library for a robot and robot motion.
-After this, installation of our code library will be needed as well.
+After this, installation of our code library will be needed as well. **If Scribbler 2 Robot and/or MyroC library is not available, you could use the classDemo.m to run our code with hand motion and gesture recognition only**